 A significant change is the establishment of student eligibility criteria to enroll in one of the above options.
-This is a district decision, but the Department of Education (DE) strongly recommends that the Iowa Assessment proficiency cut score in reading, math, and science be used as the primary criteria with alternative equivalent criteria can also be established for students who may not test well.
+The Department of Education (ED) strongly recommends that the Iowa Assessment proficiency cut score in reading, math, and science be used as the primary criteria with alternative equivalent criteria can also be established for students who may not test well.
 The DE refers to this change as Senior Year Plus.